pandamicro/CocosDoc/New Resolution Policy/README.md

 ####5.
 API Changes

+* Resolution policy setter function `setResolutionPolicy` has been added to cc.EGLView.
+* A function for registration of resize event callback `setResizeCallback` has been added to cc.EGLView.
 * `_adjustSizeToBrowser` function in cc.EGLView has been deprecated.
 * `_resizeWithBrowserSize` function in cc.EGLView has been refactored to `resizeWithBrowserSize`.
 * The new way to set the resolution policy and the callback of resize event haven't been binded to JSB, so pay attention if you want to use JSB.